oobabooga/text-generation-webui/README.md

 4) Once the installation ends, browse to `http://localhost:7860`.
 5) Have fun!

-To restart the web UI in the future, run the `start_` script again.
+To launch the webu UI again in the future, run the same `start_` script.

-This script creates an `installer_files` folder where it sets up the project's requirements.
-If you need to reinstall the requirements, just delete that folder and start the web UI again.

 The script accepts command-line flags, such as `./start_linux.sh --help`.
 Alternatively, you can edit the `CMD_FLAGS.txt` file with a text editor and add your flags there, such as `--api` in case you need to use the API.